Star Trek: Merchandise

 Many licensed products are based on the Star Trek franchise.
 Merchandising is very lucrative for both studio and actors; by 1986 Nimoy had earned more than $500,000 from royalties.
 Products include novels, comic books, video games, and other materials, which are generally considered non-canon.
-Star Trek merchandise generated $4 billion for Paramount by 2002.
+Star Trek merchandise generated $4 billion for Paramount by 2000.
+In 2024, The Nacelle Company acquired the rights to make Star Trek action figures for the 60th anniversary of the original series.
+The action figures will start to debut in late 2025 in waves.